TGAS-Harvest Moon Origins

 Phase 1: 2023-

 Prior to establishment of the experimental plots, the field site was under annual crop production and field management typical of the region.
 Set-up of TGAS-HM began in the summer of 2022 and measurement of fluxes began on April 10, 2023.
-The first leachate samples were collected on May 9, 2023 (the bottle on the far right came from an area of the field that likely had a high spring water table).
+The first leachate samples were collected on May 9, 2023.

 1) Nitrification Inhibitors of Granular Urea (2023-)

-The same study will be conducted at TGAS-MAN, allowing for a comparison of light vs clay soils.
+A similar study is being conducted at TGAS-MAN, allowing for a comparison of the effects of nitrification inhibitors on direct N2O emissions from light vs clay soils.

 TGAS-HM Support and Funding Sources